-From January 1 - December 31, 2020
+110m danuary 1 - December 01, 2021

-1. The Number who Applied for UI Benefits 1 441
+1. The Number who Applied for UI Benefits 1 345

-2. The Number of Claims Disputed 2 7
+2. The Number of Claims Disputed 2 5

-3. The Number of Claims Denied 3 0
+3. The Number of Claims Denied 3 1

-4. The Number who Received UI Benefits 4 391
+4. The Number who Received UI Benefits 4 254

-5. The Total Amount of UI Benefits Paid \$5,613,933.50
+5. The Total Amount of UI Benefits Paid \$3,679,466

-1 Represents unique individuals who filed a UI claim during the reporting timeframe of January 1, 2020 through December 31, 2020 identified as having worked for an employer in the commercial fishing industry and/or had a North American Industry Classification System (NAICS) code of 114111 Finfish Fishing or 114112 Shellfish Fishing.
+1Represents unique individuals who applied for UI benefits during the reporting timeframe of January 1, 2021 through December 31, 2021 identified as having worked for an employer in the commercial fishing industry and/or had a North American Industry Classification System (NAICS) code of 114111 Finfish Fishing or 114112 Shellfish Fishing.

-2Represents unique individuals who filed for UI and who required the EDD to conduct a wage audit to determine whether an employer/employee relationship existed with a commercial fishing industry employer and whether the wages were usable to establish a UI claim.
+2Represents unique individuals who filed for UI benefits and who required the EDD to conduct a wage audit to determine whether an employer/employee relationship existed with a commercial fishing industry employer and whether the wages were usable to establish a UI claim.

-3 Represents unique individuals who were determined not to be employees as a result of EDD's wage audit (subset of Item 2).
+3 Represents unique individuals who were determined not to be employees as a result of the EDD's wage audit (subset of Item 2).

-4Represents unique individuals identified as commercial fishermen who Applied for UI Benefits (see Item 1) and received at least one week of UI benefits during the reporting timeframe of January 1, 2020 through December 31, 2020.
-There were 50 individuals who applied for benefits, but did not receive them.
-Some of these individuals never certified for benefits, while others were disqualified for reasons other than the employment relationship cited in footnotes 2 and 3.
+4Represents unique individuals identified as commercial fishermen who Applied for UI Benefits (see Item 1) and received at least one week of UI benefits during the reporting timeframe of January 1, 2021 through December 31, 2021.
+There were 91 individuals who applied for benefits, but did not receive them.
+Some of these individuals never certified for benefits while others were disqualified for reasons other than the employment relationship cited in footnotes 2 and 3.